-The latter holds that technology, including that which supports the neurosciences, is an important aspect of humanity, but that without a deeper understanding of the sacred, natural world, its consequences will continue to disrupt the balance of life on Earth
+The latter holds that technology, including that which supports the neurosciences, is an important aspect of humanity, but that without a deeper understanding of the sacred, natural world, its consequences will continue to disrupt the balance of life on Earth.

-people are struggling to live responsibly in relation to the Earth, this book will help honest individuals and organizations undersand and counter the bullying tactics of dishonest special interest groups and speakers. -- Earth Island Institute
+people are struggling to live responsibly in relation to the Earth, this book will help honest individuals and organizations understand and counter the bullying tactics of dishonest special interest groups and speakers.” – David Philips, founder of Earth Island Institute

-The first edition of this book led to the NFPA (National Fire Protection Assocication) “Standard 1583, Standard for Health-Related Fitness Programs for Fire Department Members”
+Physical Fitness and the Fire Service, led to the NFPA (National Fire Protection Association) “Standard 1583, Standard for Health-Related Fitness Programs for Fire Department Members” (1982).